EPPlusSoftware/EPPlus/docs/articles/breakingchanges.md

  This is instead done when properties such as; `.Text`, `.Add` or `.Insert` are set on the .RichText property.
 The misspelled enum eCompundLineStyle has been renamed eCompoundLineStyle.

+### 8.7.0
+* The default value of the ´OutLineSummaryRight´ and ´OutLineSummaryBelow´ properties on ExcelWorksheet is now true.

 ### 9.0.0
 The misspelled enum eCompundLineStyle has been renamed eCompoundLineStyle.
 The misspelled property on drawingFill `Transparancy`  has been renamed to `Transparency` The `Richtext.Baseline` property now always return that value in whole percent.
 ExcelChartSerie.Header now returns null instead of empty string, if the underlaying "tx/v" node does not exist.
+The default border.fill.color for Shapes has been changed to apply 15% shade instead of the previous default 50% shade in accordance with modern Excel